-With the REAL ID deadline approaching in October, it is time to determine if you should replace your current government- issued ID, as well as be aware of any scams that may pop around near the time of the change.
+Updated 7/26/2021: With the REAL ID deadline pushed back to May of 2023, you have time to determine if you should replace your current government-issued ID, as well as be aware of any scams that may pop around near the time of the change.
 However, officials say people should still update their ID when they can.

 What is a REAL ID?

-Fifteen years ago, Congress passed the REAL ID Act, which set a uniform standard for how individual states issue driver’s licenses and state IDs.
-Prior to the 9/11 attacks, each state determined the requirements on how to prove your identity and address when applying for identity documents.
+Over fifteen years ago, Congress passed the REAL ID Act, which set a uniform standard for how individual states issue driver’s licenses and state IDs.
+Before the 9/11 attacks, each state determined the requirements on how to prove your identity and address when applying for identity documents.
 Once the ID was issued, it was automatically valid in all other states.
-Because the 9/11 hijackers used legal, state-issued IDs in their attacks, the federal government created guidelines to standardize the credentials required to travel by air or enter federal government buildings.
+Since the 9/11 hijackers used legal, state-issued IDs in their attacks, the federal government created guidelines to standardize the credentials required to travel by air or enter federal government buildings.

-After numerous delays in the 15 years since the law was enacted, U.S. residents must now decide if they need a REAL ID with the REAL ID deadline approaching, or to keep their current state-government issues ID.
+After numerous delays in the 15+ years since the law was enacted, U.S. residents must now decide if they need a REAL ID with the REAL ID deadline approaching, or to keep their current state-government-issued ID.

 It’s important to consider your circumstances and if you truly need a REAL ID, especially with the REAL ID deadline approaching in 2023.
 If you plan to travel domestically by commercial airline within the United States, you will need the enhanced ID.
-However, if you are NOT planning to travel within the U.S. by air or enter a federal government building, then your regular state identification card or Driver’s License is still valid.
+However, if you are not planning to travel within the U.S. by air or enter a federal government building, your regular state identification card or Driver’s License is still valid.
 If your license is valid—whether it is a REAL ID or not—you will still be able to use it as a form of identification for activities like writing a check.

-There are some important steps in order to obtain a REAL ID in your state with the REAL ID deadline approaching in 2023 and specific documents you must have.
+There are some important steps to obtain a REAL ID in your state with the REAL ID deadline approaching in 2023 and specific documents you must have.
 Be sure to check with your state’s DMV or state police website in order to find out what you must bring with you.
 According to the Department of Homeland Security’s Frequently Asked Questions (FAQs), “At a minimum, you must provide documentation showing: 1) Full Legal Name; 2) Date of Birth; 3) Social Security Number; 4) Two Proofs of Address of Principal Residence; and 5) Lawful Status.”

 - Valid, unexpired U.S. passport or passport card